raspberrypilearning/python_scrolling/en/step_4.md

 --- task ---

-Create a condition to check `if` the `collide` variable is the same as the `safe` variable - if it is then your player is safely touching the background and has not collided with an obstacle.
+Create a condition to check `if` the `collide` variable is the same as the `safe` variable — if it is, then your player is safely touching the background and has not collided with an obstacle.

 Move your code to draw your obstacle inside your `if collide == safe` condition and add code in the `else` statement to get the player to react to the collision.

-**Choose:** how should your player react?
+**Choose:** How should your player react?
 You could:
 + Change the image to a `crashed` version
 + Use a different emoji for the player
-+ You could use `tint()` to change the appearance of an image, don't forget to call `no_tint()` after drawing the image.
++ You could use `tint()` to change the appearance of an image, don't forget to call `no_tint()` after drawing the image

 --- collapse ---